Alessandro Bellemo: Career

 Bellemo began his career wearing the Padova shirt, playing with the Primavera team in the 2012–13 season.
 In the 2013–14 season he joined the first team in Serie B, and was assigned the number 2 shirt.
 After being benched against Palermo (coach Marcolin was on the bench) and Brescia (coach Mutti was on the bench), he made his Serie B debut with coach Michele Serena on the bench in Padova-Pescara 2–1, replacing Renato Kelic in the 72nd minute, and on the last day in Padova-Avellino 2–1, replacing Matias Cuffa in the 68th minute.
 Following the non-inclusion of Padova in the 2014–15 championship, Bellemo was released and signed by Spal.
 In his first season with the Estensi he played on five occasions in Serie C, while in his second year he played on 13 occasions, winning a historic promotion to Serie B. In the 2016–17 season he moved on loan to Alma Juventus Fano where he played 35 games.
 He started the 2017–18 season at SPAL in Serie A, but not finding space, he moved on loan to Padova, returning to wear the biancoscudo after four years.

 On 14 July 2019, he signed a three-year contract with Como.

 On 1 August 2024, Bellemo joined Sampdoria on loan with an obligation to buy and signed a contract until 30 June 2027.

+On 2 February 2026, Bellemo moved to Spezia on loan with an option to buy.